ramigs/ramigs.dev/src/site/posts/2019-11-01-creating-a-pull-request-on-github.md

 Congratulations!
 You've just submitted your pull request.

-A notification was sent to the owner of the repository, requesting to **merge** the changes you've made.
+A notification was sent to the owner of the repository, with a request to **merge** the changes you've made.

-Now, the owner of the repository will validate your changes, and if everything goes well, merge them with the main branch of the project.
+Now, the owner of the repository will review your changes, and if everything goes well, merge them with the main branch of the project.